All Episodes

 And I don't know that they really ever will when it comes to things that he does.

-They have such a personal hatred for the guy, they can't see facts and truth to save themselves.
+They can't see facts and truth to save themselves.

-America's anchor man, America's truth detector, the doctor of democracy, all combined into one harmless, lovable little fuzzball.
+America's anchorman, America's truth detector, the doctor of democracy, all combined into one harmless, lovable little fuzzball.

-Another C I told you so here, folks.
+Other see, I told you so here, folks.

 Look at here.